 The Order of Service tells you the sequence of the service and is projected onto the wall at the front of the Church.
 The Hymns are the songs that we sing.
 We usually stand to sing them and the organist plays the tune once through before we stand which lets us find the hymn and know what the tune sounds like.
 If you are unable to stand or don’t feel comfortable standing then please stay seated.

 The Bible readings are read by someone who goes to the front of the church and you can follow it in your own bible if you wish.

 The children can sit with their parents during the service and they leave during the last verse of the hymn after the Children’s address to go to their own groups.
 The Sunday School caters for those aged 3 up to P7 pupils.

 After the Minister’s sermon – and you are encouraged to laugh at his jokes – the collection is brought down to the front of the Church.
 The money collected goes towards the work of the Church.

 After the service teas and coffees are served in the social area at the back of the Church and this will give you the chance to meet friends old and new before you go home.

 The church has a ramp at the main door so that wheelchairs and others with mobility issues can get in easily.
-We often find that those with wheelchairs sit in the side aisles or you may wish to sit in the social area.
+Wheelchair users may choose to sit in the side aisles or in the social area.